jonasoesch/p9/3-conceptual.md

 Finally, many charts typically have a context.
 The situation shown might be for a certain year, for a certain revision of the PISA-test or according to a certain source.
 The context is often depicted in the title.
 When the context changes between two charts, it makes the relationship between the characters more complex.

-The three concept roughly mirror McCloud's [@Mccloud-93:understandingcomics] and Cohn's [@Cohn-10:limitstime] *subject*, *scene* and *time*.
+The three concepts roughly mirror McCloud's [@Mccloud-93:understandingcomics] and Cohn's [@Cohn-10:limitstime] *subject*, *scene* and *time*.
 Based on Cohn's work and the discussion in section [-@sec:comparison] we suspect that there is also a hierarchy in our proposed types: Readers will first identify the *characters* in a chart and look for the corresponding characters in the other chart.
 If they find them and they visually differ between the states, they will look for reasons.
 At first, they will assume that a different *attribute* of the character is shown and therefore check the axes.
 If they conclude that the changing appearance of the character is not due to different attributes being shown they will assume that a change of *context* has happened.

 ## Case study method